hussain67/backend-nc-news/README.md

 ## Additional files and contents

-In the `/db/setup.sql`, file provide names for the test and development database.

 Create .env.test and .env.development files in the project.

 In the .env.test file include `PGDATABASE = <test_database_name>` and in the .env>development file include` PGDATABASE = <development_database_name>`.
 These database names should be exactly same as in the `/db/setup.sql` file.